-Apart from Machine Learning, I have a deep and detailed understanding of Computer Graphics, Computational Physics, Imaging, Data/IO, Multi-threading and GPU optimisation.
-I am proficient in C, C++, Python, CUDA, C#, html/js and lua.
+Apart from machine learning, I have a detailed understanding of computer graphics, imaging, data processing, computational physics, and parallel computing.
+I am proficient in Python, C, C++, and CUDA.

-UCL contracted me for from September to December 2016 to create and design an interactive, real-time coursework framework.
+UCL contracted me in 2016 to create and design an interactive, real-time coursework framework.
 Using webgl, complex algorithms can be implemented and debugged in real-time.
 The result can be found at cg.cs.ucl.ac.uk.
-It was launched to very positive feedback in late 2016.

-I have given a number of talks during my time at UCL, most notably:
+I have given a number of talks during my time at university, most notably:

-I have written a large part of the code for the paper "Harmonic Networks: Deep Translation and Rotation Equivariance" (currently submitted to CVPR 2017).
+I have written a large part of the code for the paper "Harmonic Networks: Deep Translation and Rotation Equivariance".
 The complete codebase for both the core algorithms and tensorflow training environment can be found here and has received positive feedback since its release.

 I have been interested in advanced image denoising algorithms since working in this area for the Moving Picture Company, London.
 This repository contains my general c++ denoising framework, including a full implementation of the BM3D and Non-Local Bayes algorithms.
 It also includes code for making those algorithms interact with neural networks and is fully multi-threaded using boost.